nikitavoloboev/data/programming-languages/elixir/elixir-libraries.md

 - [EctoJob](https://github.com/mbuhot/ecto_job) - Transactional job queue built with Ecto and GenStage.
 - [TaskBunny](https://github.com/shinyscorpion/task_bunny) - Background processing application written in Elixir and uses RabbitMQ as a messaging backend.
 - [litestream](https://github.com/akoutmos/litestream) - Wraps Litestream so that SQLite databases can be easily backed up.
+- [Paper Trail](https://github.com/izelnakri/paper_trail) - Track and record all the changes in your database with Ecto.
+Revert back to anytime in history.

 ## Test